 European Antibullying Network-EAN

-The newly elected Board of Directors (BoD) of EAN met on July 30, 2020.
-The BoD was appointed by the General Assembly of EAN during the extraordinary meeting that took place on June 25, 2020.
+The current Board of Directors (BoD) was appointed by the General Assembly of EAN during the extraordinary meeting that took place on 25 June 2020.

-The President of “The Smile of the Child”, Mr. Costas Yannopoulos, was reelected for the fourth consecutive time to serve as President of the Board of Directors of EAN, reflecting members’ appreciation of “The Smile of the Child”, and his personal dedication and commitment to the issues and ideals of the Network.
+The President of “The Smile of the Child”, Mr. Costas Yannopoulos, was reelected for the fourth consecutive time to serve as President of the BoD, reflecting members’ appreciation of “The Smile of the Child”, and his personal dedication and commitment to the issues and ideals of the Network.

 The BoD of EAN is composed of eminent members of the international community: